arainot/SHIPS/readme.rst

 Introduction
 -------------

+SHIPS is a high-contrast imaging pipeline specialising in the study of massive stars.
+It includes all necessary routines to fully analyse high-contrast imaging frames taken with SPHERE: it enables the detection and position of potential companion candidates and their spectrum extraction.

+SHIPS bridges the gaps between two essential high-contrast imaging codes: VIP<https://github.com/carlgogo/vip-tutorial>  and pyKLIP

 VIP is a package/pipeline for angular, reference star and spectral differential imaging for exoplanet/disk detection through high-contrast imaging.
 VIP is being developed in Python 2.7.